MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/system-reqs-orch-1801.md

 ---
 ms.assetid: 1e6e82dd-2ba6-45f2-8340-8efaeae1d4a6
-title: System Requirements for System Center 1801 - Orchestrator
+title: include file
-description: The system requirements article provides general performance and scalability guidance for consideration as part of your design planning of your System Center 1801 - Orchestrator deployment. ms.author: v-jysur
+description: include file to provide system requirements for Orchestrator 1801 and includes general performance and scalability guidance for consideration as part of your design planning of your Orchestrator's deployment. ms.author: v-jysur
 manager: vvithal
-ms.date: 02/05/2018
+ms.date: 05/17/2018
 ms.custom: na
 author: JYOTHIRMAISURI
 ms.prod: system-center-threshold
 ms.technology: Orchestrator
-ms.topic: article
+ms.topic: include
-monikerRange: 'sc-orch-1801'
 ---

-# System requirements for System Center 1801 - Orchestrator
+## System requirements for System Center 1801 - Orchestrator

-The topic describes general performance and scalability guidance for System Center 1801- Orchestrator and recommends hardware configurations for a variety of workloads.
-Because System Center 1801 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.
+The following sections provide general performance and scalability guidance for System Center 1801- Orchestrator, and recommends the hardware configurations for a variety of workloads.
+As System Center 1801 is built to be flexible and scalable, the hardware requirements for specific scenarios may differ from the guidelines that are presented here.

 ## Hardware